mateovelilla/the_rust_programming_language/README.md

 - `cargo test one_hundred`: the way to run only the test, `one_hundred` is the name of the test to execute.
 - `cargo test add`: this command executes only tests that contains `add` in the name of the function test.
 - `cargo test -- --ignored`: Runs only the tests that were ignored.
+- `cargo test --test integration_test`.
+Runs only the integration test in the `tests` folder.